Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 Please note, the actual local time for me (who is UTC+1) is `09:01:19` and not `08:01:19`.
 But instead of storing my local UTC+1 datetime, we store a datetime which is just aware of UTC (thanks to `pytz.utc`).

-### Reading UTC-aware dates and applying local timezone
+### Reading UTC-aware dates and applying local timezone and daylight savings

-Later, when reading the dates back from e.g. a database, apply the user's local timezone (in my case UTC+1).
+Later, when reading the dates back from e.g. a database, apply the user's local timezone and any daylight savings (in my case UTC+1 right now).

 ```python
 >>> import datetime